HackBulgaria/NodeJS-1/week1/1-hackernews-scraper/README.md

 ### API Endpoint to show the results so far

-Using express, create a simple GET endpoint "/keywords" that returns in JSON format the result of scraping HackerNews so far.
+Using express, create a simple `GET` endpoint `/keywords` that returns in JSON format the result of scraping HackerNews so far.

 That way we can observe the fruits of our labor!